Vdragon/kikiku.com/wp-content/plugins/sidekick/readme.txt

 - Filter walkthroughs based on user roles
 - Point and click Walkthrough creation
 - Walkthroughs for active plugins & themes appear automatically

-**Are you a WordPress Product Developer?**

-COMING SOON: Create customized Walkthroughs for your Plugin and/or Theme by joining our [Developer Program](https://www.sidekick.pro/sidekick-plugins-themes-non-wordpress/?utm_source=wordpress.org&utm_medium=plugin_page_description)!

 **SIDEKICK is perfect for you, if...**